 You may already know that it’s important to routinely monitor your personal credit information (it is!)
 You want to be on the lookout for fraud, but you also want to track your own creditworthiness so you don’t overpay when it comes time to borrow money.

 Here, I’ll describe as simply as possible how to check your own credit for free without using a service that requires a credit card and starts billing you if you don’t cancel.

 An honestly free credit score and report

-I recommend Credit Karma — a truly free service for checking and monitoring your credit score.
-(I should disclose that after trying Credit Karma myself, I joined Money Under 30 with their affiliate program, meaning this site earns a small amount for referring new users.
+I recommend two services for getting a truly free credit score: Credit Karma or Credit Sesame.
+(I should disclose that after trying these services myself, I joined Money Under 30 with their affiliate programs, meaning this site earns a small amount for referring new users.
 If you choose to support this site in that way — thanks!)

 Credit Karma provides you with two credit scores — from TransUnion and Equinox — for free.
 Here’s what their dashboard looks like: